 - the definition of symbols

 - the specification of use relationships

 - the declaration of make fragments

 - the declaration of patterns

+- the declaration of include search paths (via the include_dirs statement)

 Public definitions are meant to be exported to any client of the package whereas private ones are only available for the package developper ie. when the current directory is within the package itself.